Mainly Cold, Dry Weather To Prevail In KP - UrduPoint

 Mainly Cold, Dry Weather To Prevail In KP

-PESHAWAR, (UrduPoint / Pakistan Point News - 29th Dec, 2023) The Provincial Meteorological Center Peshawar on Friday predicted that mainly cold and dry weather is expected in most districts of the province, while very cold in upper districts and hilly areas.
+PESHAWAR, (UrduPoint / Pakistan Point News - 3rd Jan, 2024) The Regional Meteorological Center Peshawar on Wednesday predicted that mainly cold and dry weather is expected in most districts of the province, while very cold in upper districts and hilly areas.

-It said that foggy conditions are expected over Charsadda, Nowshera, Mardan, Peshawar, Swabi and D.I.
+It said that dense foggy conditions are expected over Charsadda, Nowshera, Mardan, Peshawar, Swabi and D.I.
 Khan districts as well as over Motorway (M1) / Highways at night and early in the morning.
+The public are advised to be cautious during travelling.

+During the last 24 hours cold and dry weather prevailed over most districts of the province while dense foggy conditions prevailed over plain areas.

-The lowest temperature recorded in the province was -04°c each in Kalam and Tirah valley of Khyber district.
+The lowest temperatures recorded in the province was -06°c in Kalam and -04°C in Tirah valley of Khyber district.

 APP/vak